The Holocaust in Slovakia: Aryanization

 Aryanization in Slovakia, the seizure of Jewish-owned property and exclusion of Jews from the economy, was justified by the stereotype (reinforced by HSĽS propaganda) of Jews obtaining their wealth by oppressing Slovaks.
 Between 1939 and 1942, the HSĽS regime received widespread popular support by promising Slovak citizens that they would be enriched by property confiscated from Jews and other minorities.
 They stood to gain a significant amount of money; in 1940, Jews registered more than 4.322 billion Slovak koruna (Ks) in property (38 percent of the national wealth).
-(Note: Equivalent to USD$108 million at the time, or $ today.
+(Note: Equivalent to USD108 million at the time, or $ today.
 All currency conversions are made from the Foreign Claims Settlement Commission's determination of wartime exchange rate.)
 The process is also described as "Slovakization", as the Slovak government took steps to ensure that ethnic Slovaks, rather than Germans or other minorities, received the stolen Jewish property.
 Due to the intervention of the German Party and Nazi Germany, ethnic Germans received 8.3 percent of the stolen property, but most German applicants were refused, underscoring the freedom of action of the Slovak government.

 The first anti-Jewish law, passed on 18 April 1939 and not systematically enforced, was a numerus clausus four-percent quota of the numbers of Jews allowed to practice law; Jews were also forbidden to write for non-Jewish publications.
 The Land Reform Act of February 1940 turned 101423 ha of land owned by 4,943 Jews, more than 40 percent of it arable, over to the State Land Office; the land officially passed to the state in May 1942.
 (Note: The Land Reform Act did not explicitly target Jews, but it was rarely enforced against non-Jewish landowners.)
 The First Aryanization Law was passed in April 1940.
 Through a process known as "voluntary Aryanization", Jewish business owners could suggest a "qualified Christian candidate" who would assume at least a 51-percent stake in the company.
 After three months, 50 businesses out of more than 12,000 were Aryanized and 179 were liquidated.
 HSĽS radicals and the Slovak Republic's German backers sought a harsher policy.